-Wildwood is a time portal to the 1950s.
-Packed with traditional motels, diners, neon signs and plastic palm trees, the style of resort architecture here is known as Doo-Wop – a nod to its heyday in the ’50s and ’60s.
-With the paneled boardwalk connecting its neighborhoods, each area of Wildwood runs seamlessly to the coastline, whether you want to be in the thick of the funfairs, on the party beach or in the historic district.
+Wildwood is a time portal to the 1950s, packed with motels, diners, neon signs and plastic palm trees.
+The resort architecture here is known as Doo-Wop – a nod to its heyday in the 50s and 60s.
+With the paneled boardwalk connecting its neighborhoods, each area of Wildwood runs seamlessly to the coastline, whether you want to be in the thick of the amusement park rides, on the party beach, or in the historic district.
 From Atomic Age motels to chic, modern apartments, here are the best places to stay in town.

 A popular budget motel in downtown Wildwood, the non-smoking Le Voyageur, part of the Red Collection, is within walking distance of the beach and boardwalk and a short drive to the main tourist attractions.
 The spacious rooms are neutrally furnished, without any unnecessary frills, but the convenient location is the main advantage.
 The outdoor pool is popular with kids, so adults generally head to one of the two sundecks to top up their tans.